duyluonganh/kat-windows-image-recognition/README.md

 # kat-windows-image-recognition
-Demonstrate how to use Image Recognition in Katalon Windows Test on Microsoft Calculators app
+Demonstrate how to use Image Recognition in Katalon Windows Test on Microsoft Calculators app.

+Please view the video in Demo/capture-image-elements-guide.mp4 to understand the way to capture image elements.

 ### Custom Keywords